jpjane89/SURJ/README.md

 # Standing Up for Racial Justice (SURJ) Bay Area

-Resources and information for new members
+Resources and information for new SURJ members